 Powers and Responsibilities of an IAS Officer: An IAS Officer as a civil servant is responsible for the law and order and general administration in the area under his work.
 Generally, the functions of an IAS officer are as follows:

-- The functions and responsibilities of IAS officers change at various points of their career.
+- The functions and responsibilities of IAS officers change at various points of their careers.

 - At the beginning of the career, an IAS Officer joins the state administration at the sub-divisional level and as a sub-divisional magistrate looks after general administration and development work as well as law and order in the areas under his/her control.

 - The post of the District Officer variously known as District Magistrate, District Collector or Deputy Commissioner is the most esteemed and distinguishable post held by the members of the service.

-- At the district level, IAS officers are mainly delegated with district affairs, including implementation of developmental schemes.
+- At the district level, IAS officers are mainly delegated with district affairs, including the implementation of developmental schemes.

 - During the normal course of their career, the officers also oblige in the State Secretariat or as Head of Departments or in Public Sector Undertakings.

 - To take care of daily affairs of the government including forming and implementing policy after consulting the minister of the concerned ministry.

 - Supervision of the implemented policies.